Asian Pacific American Medical Students Association (APAMSA)

 Learn more: https://snma.org

-Students for Equal Opportunity in Medicine (SEOM) is the umbrella organization for the underrepresented minority student groups at Weill Cornell, which include the Association of Native American Medical Students, the Latino Medical Student Association, the Student National Medical Association, as well as the Asian Pacific American Medical Students Association, the South Asian Medical Student Association, and Q!
-Queer Health Alliance.
+Students for Equal Opportunity in Medicine (SEOM) is the umbrella organization for the underrepresented minority student groups at Weill Cornell, which include the Association of Native American Medical Students, the Latino Medical Student Association, the Student National Medical Association, as well as the Asian Pacific American Medical Students Association, the South Asian Medical Student Association, Q!
+Queer Health Alliance, and Weill FLI.
 We are dedicated to eliminating disparities in health care and increasing the representation of minorities in medicine here at WCM and the broader NYC area.

 Watering My Garden is a support group/sister circle for self-identified women of color.
 We host events with speakers that facilitate discussions about a wide variety of topics that intersect with medicine including but not limited to, relationships, leadership, and identity.
 Our goal is to provide a safe space to be in community with one another as we navigate our paths in medicine.